Here are 5 exoplanet mysteries the James Webb telescope could help solve

 Some of these questions could be settled soon.
 Since gas giants are so big, they’re much easier to study than small, rocky planets.
 With JWST, astronomers will soon have data on the atmospheres of enough gas giants to test ideas about how they form and evolve.

 “The key is that we are going to have a large number of planets,” Helled says.
 “Until JWST, it was a handful of objects.
 But once we have more and the measurements are accurate, we can start to understand trends.”
-To him, “This is the power of JWST.”
+To her, “This is the power of JWST.”